vibeshell/vibesh/README.md

 ### Available commands

 - `exit` - Exit the shell
-- `mode` - Switch between processing modes (direct, ai, rag, ai-yolo, rag-yolo)
+- `mode [mode_name]` - Switch processing mode.
+Without an argument, it prompts for mode selection.
+With an argument, directly switches to the specified mode (e.g., `mode ai`)
 - `history` - Display command history
 - `context` - Show current directory context information
 - `help` - Display help information

 ### AI Command Risk Assessment

-Vibesh now includes risk assessment for AI-generated commands:
+Vibesh provides automatic risk assessment for AI-generated commands:

 - **Risk Score**: Commands are rated on a scale from 0-10 based on potential for data loss or system impact
 - **Read/Write Classification**: Commands are identified as reading from or writing to disk